 Actual cash value (ACV) is the depreciated value of the item.
 Actual cash value renters insurance is renters insurance in which the insurer pays the amount you originally paid for or the amount it minus its depreciation (minus your deductible).

-However, an actual cash value policy is cheaper than a replacement cost value policy by about 10% according to the Insurance Information Institute.
-You can use the savings from those lower monthly premiums to buy more kale for your cleanses.
+An actual cash value policy is cheaper than a replacement cost value policy by about 10%, according to the Insurance Information Institute.

-A floater generally costs extra, but not always.
-Floaters can help fill in where an actual cash value policy falls short.
+A rider generally costs extra, but not always.
+Riders can help fill in where an actual cash value policy falls short.